 Q. Is there a multi-entry discount?
 A. Apologies no.

 Q. Can I have a refund or transfer my entry.
-A. Please make sure you are aware of the Malverns Classic refund policy as listed HERE.
+A. Apologies, there are no refunds or transfers.